Summer schools abroad

 You need preapproval for the course and space in your study program.
 The courses you take at a summer university will replace those you would otherwise take at AU.
 You will need to make an application to the study board to allow you to have the summer course replace an elective course, an IV elective, or a third type, depending on the academic regulations covering your degree programme.

-What are the chances of getting a seat?
+What are the chances of getting a spot?

 It is difficult to predict how the interest will be for each university.
-For that reason, we are unable to say anything specific about the chances of getting a seat.
+For that reason, we are unable to say anything specific about the chances of getting a spot.

 However, suppose your study board allows some flexibility in selecting the courses.
-In that case, we estimate that the chances of getting a seat are pretty good, and we have quite a few seats available.
-We will do what we can to help you secure a spot at a different university if you do not get a seat.
+In that case, we estimate that the chances of getting a spot are pretty good, and we have quite a few spots available.
+We will do what we can to help you secure a spot at a different university if you do not get one.

 Can I apply together with a friend of mine?